cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

     })

     // jquery map returns jquery object
-    // and .get() convert this to simple array var texts = texts.get()
+    // and .get() converts this to a simple array var texts = texts.get()

     // array should have length of 3 expect(texts).to.have.length(3)

-    // set this specific subject
+    // with this specific content
     expect(texts).to.deep.eq([
       'Some text from first p',
       'More text from second p',